KrisCris/MHRise_Scripts/README.md

 Please DO NOT use these script in online play.

-Please DO NOT distribute or use any of the scripts in an illegal way.
+Please DO NOT distribute or use any of the scripts in any illegal way.

 ## Thanks:
 praydog's REFramework - https://github.com/praydog/REFramework